Introduction

 Key Features

-- Dependency-aware startup ordering — processes can wait on HTTP health checks, TCP ports, file existence, file content, or the exit of another process before starting.
+- Dependency-aware startup ordering — jobs can wait on HTTP health checks, TCP ports, file existence, file content, or the exit of another job before starting.

-- Multiplexed output — every line is prefixed with the originating process name, right-aligned for easy scanning.
+- Multiplexed output — every line is prefixed with the originating job name, right-aligned for easy scanning.

-- Per-process log files — each process gets its own log in
+- Per-process log files — each job gets its own log in

-procman-logs/, plus a combinedprocman.log. - Process output templates — a process can write
+logs/procman, plus a combinedprocman.log. - Process output — a job can write

-procman servelistens on a FIFO so you can add processes at runtime withprocman start. - Clean shutdown — Ctrl-C sends SIGTERM to every child, waits 2 seconds, then sends SIGKILL to anything still running.
+taskblocks define one-shot processes that don’t auto-start; trigger them with-t/--taskfor test suites, migrations, or other on-demand operations. - Clean shutdown — Ctrl-C sends SIGTERM to every child, waits 2 seconds, then sends SIGKILL to anything still running.

 Installation